ys-zm/cub3d/README.md

 ### Parameters:

 map_file: a configuration file (with a .cub extension) outlining texture paths, player start position and maze shape.
 Please see the example .cub files in the 'test_maps' directory to set one up or use one directly.

+## Play:

+1. WSAD to move around
+2. QE or moving the mouse to look around

+## Issues:

+1. Door collision (sliding through)